mightycow/uberdemotools/CUSTOM_PARSING.md

 Player config strings *can* start with a separator and *can* end with a separator.
 However, none of that is guaranteed, so don't ever rely on it to be the case or not.
 UDT supplies helper functions to deal with that: `udtParseConfigStringValueAsInteger` and `udtParseConfigStringValueAsString`.

+###### Config string indices

+The index of a config string encoding some specific type of data can change from a protocol version to another.
+To know what index to use, you can use the helper function `udtGetIdConfigStringIndex`.

+However, the first 2 config string indices are reserved:
+* 0 is always for server info
+* 1 is always for system info

 ###### Config strings and the `cs` command

 As we've seen earlier, the gamestate message will define a whole bunch of config string values.
 However, as the variables encoded in config strings change during the game (scores, player names, etc), the server will need to send commands with updated config strings to the client.
 For that, the server will send a `cs` command, telling the client to update the config string at a given index to the new supplied value.